Two boys sitting on Wooden chair flanked by two large Dragon Sculptures at Dean Heritage Centre, Forest of Dean, UK

 Two boys in Clearwell Caves Adventure, Forest of Dean, UK

-Follow through a labyrinth of passageways and caves and imagine what life would have been like for the miners.
+Clearwell Caves is one of the most exciting Forest of Dean activities and extremely informative too!
+Although the mining industry no longer exists, visitors can take an underground trip to follow in the miners’ footsteps.
+You’ll get to explore a labyrinth of subterranean passageways and caves and imagine how work would have been for the miners.
 You can also learn about the Lesser Horseshoe bats who live in the caverns.
-(Don’t worry, we didn’t see any!)

 Dean Heritage Centre